-	Weighted overlay in GeoPlanner is accessed through the Modeler tool in the Explore segment.
-Clicking the Modeler tool displays a dropdown list.
-You can choose to create a new model or load an existing weighted overlay model from the contents pane into the Modeler widget.
+Weighted overlay in GeoPlanner is accessed through the Modeler tool in the Explore options.
+Clicking the Modeler tool displays a drop-down list.
+You can choose to create a new model or load an existing weighted overlay model from the Contents pane into the Modeler widget.
 If you choose to create a new model, a weighted overlay service browser appears.
 This browser contains a list of all weighted overlay services available to you on ArcGIS Online.
 These services contain layers that you use to perform weighted overlay analysis.

-- On the application toolbar, click Explore and then click Modeler.
+- On the application toolbar, click Explore and click Modeler.

 - In the New Weighted Overlay Model widget, scroll the list of services.
 Click Select on the service you want to use for your weighted overlay analysis.

-- Scroll down the list of layers.
-Check on the layers you want to include in your analysis.
+- Scroll down the list of layers and check the layers you want to include in your analysis.
 You can choose up to 15 layers.

 - Click Design Model.

 - Optionally, expand each layer and adjust its class weights.
-Class weights are values within the layer that are mapped to a suitability scale.
-For example, Distance to Water has a class weight of 0-1609 and is mapped to suitability value 9.
-This means that any values of 0-1609 within the Distance to Water layer will be treated as 9 (high) in the analysis.
-How you interpret this depends upon your criteria.
+Class weights are values in the layer that are mapped to a suitability scale.
+For example, Distance to Water has a class weight of 0–1609 and is mapped to suitability value 9.
+This means that any values of 0–1609 in the Distance to Water layer are treated as 9 (high) in the analysis.
+How you interpret this depends on your criteria.
 For example, if you are trying to identify areas at risk for flooding, a value of 9 signifies that an area is highly likely to flood.
-However, if you are trying to site a new housing development, a value of 9 could signify highly suitable.
+However, if you are trying to site a new housing development, a value of 9 may signify a highly suitable area.

-- Optionally, change the color ramp of your design model by using the drop-down in the top right.
+- Optionally, change the color ramp of your design model by using the drop-down menu in the upper right.

 - Click Save.

-- In the Save Model dialog, type in a name for your model.
-Click Save.
-The Save Model dialog closes.
+The Save Model dialog box closes.
 The model is processed in ArcGIS Online and is returned as an image layer to the application.